Court and Spark

+In 2004, Court and Spark was inducted into the Grammy Hall of Fame.

 Background

 Mitchell did not release a new album in 1973, the first year she had not done so in her professional career.
 Her previous offering, For the Roses, was released in November 1972 to critical and commercial success, and Mitchell decided to spend the whole of the next year writing and recording a new album that revealed her growing interest in new sounds—particularly jazz.
 During 1973 her stage appearances were fewer than in previous years.
 She performed in April in a benefit concert at the Sir George Williams University Auditorium and then appeared live again in August, twice at The Corral Club, accompanied by Neil Young.

 Mitchell spent most of 1973 in the recording studio creating Court and Spark.
 Mitchell and engineer Henry Lewy called in a number of top L.A. musicians to perform on the album including members of the Crusaders, Tom Scott's L.A.
 Express, cameos from Robbie Robertson, David Crosby and Graham Nash and even a twist of comedy from Cheech & Chong.